sarckk/sarckk.github.io/content/post/transformers.md

 At a high level, here's the journey that our input sequence takes to be transformed into an output sequence:
 1) Go through input embedding layer which projects each element in a sequence $x_i$ into a higher dimensional vector.
 2) Add "Positional Encoding" vector to each element in the sequence (which remember, is now a high-dimensional vector).
 We'll talk about this in more detail later.
-3) Go through the Encoder (orange block in the diagram above) **N** times.
+3) Go through the encoder (orange block in the diagram above) **N** times.
 These **N** encoders have the same architecture but do not share weights.At the end of this step, we get a tensor that compactly represents the input sequence.
 4) On the decoder side, we pass in a sequence of length **M**, which goes through the same embedding layer + positional encoding as we had for the input sequence.
 5) The output embedding goes through a stack of **N** decoders (again no sharing of weights), each of which uses the tensor we got from **Step 3** in some way.
 At the end of this step, we get another tensor.
 6) We pass this tensor through a final Linear + Softmax layer to obtain **M** probabilities, where again **M** is the length of the sequence we passed into the decoder.